 - Some banks may charge you prepayment charges on the amount you prepay.
 Like, HDFC charges 2% of the amount you prepay during the first 6 months of your loan.
 So you need to consider that prepayment cost also while doing the calculations.

-- Taking a 20 years loan might be an emotional advantage for some people in the sense that they might not be okay with the fact that they have take a loan of 30 years, even if they would eventually paying it off in complete by the end of 20 years.
+- Taking a 20 years loan might be an emotional advantage for some people in the sense that they might not be okay with the fact that they have take a loan of 30 years, even if they would eventually be paying it off in complete by the end of 20 years.

 Apart from these, I don’t see any other disadvantage in going for a 30 year home loan over a 20 year home loan.
 If you don’t have prepayment penalty (or small prepayment penalty), you SHOULD ALWAYS go for a longer term loan with prepayment rather than going for a shorter term loan.
 Also, combining a 30 year home loan along with SBI Maxgain Home Loan helps exploit your money even more.
-It gives you more liquidity and less liability (in case something bad happens) at no extra cost.
+It gives you more liquidity and less liability (in case something bad happens).
 Be like the guy below

 Did you like the article?
 If you have any questions related to the article, please let me know in the below comments.
 If you have any feedback or need any help in any topics related to finance, you can contact me using the Contact me section of this website.